Aosta Praetoria Gate

 The Porta Praetoria is one of the four ancient entrances to the Roman city of Augusta Praetoria (now Aosta).

 The city was built in 25 BC after the defeat of the Salassi, an Alpine population opposed to Roman rule.
+The Porta is a true gateway through time.

 Located in the northeastern corner of Aosta’s Roman walls, it was the eastern entrance to the ancient city of Augusta Praetoria Salassorum.